rdevaul/yapCAD/README.md

     >>> [0, -5]

 ### pure geometry
-Pure geometry includes vectors, lines, triangles, and polygons.
+Pure geometry includes vectors, points, lines, and polygons.
 A vector is a list of exactly four numbers, each of which is a float or integer.
-A line is a list of two vectors, a triangle a list of three, and a polygon a list of 3 or more.
+A point is a vector that lies in a w>0 hyperplane; Points are used to represent coordinates in yapCAD geometry.
+A line is a list of two points, and a polygon a list of 3 or more.

 Pure geometry also includes arcs.
-An arc is a list of two or three vectors. (technically, one or two vectors and a pseudovector) The first list element is interpreted as the vector center of the arc, the second is interpreted as three scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
-The third (if it exists) is the normal vector for the plane of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.
+An arc is a list of a point and a vector, followed optionally by another point.
+The first list element is the center of the arc, the second is a vector in the w=-1 hyperplane whose first three elements are the scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
+The third element (if it exists) is the normal for the plane of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.

 ### drawable geometry